July on our nature reserves

 Once the unfortunate creature is sucked inside, the door slams behind it, and all in a staggering 0.3 milliseconds.
 The bladder contains a complex mix of bacteria and enzymes, slowly absorbing the tiny prisoner after first turning it into soup.
 The greater bladderwort, also found at Upton, can catch prey as large as water fleas and even newly hatched tadpoles.
 All the bladderwort species are shy to flower, with the lesser bladderwort doing so very rarely.
 The almost impossible to find intermediate bladderwort has never been known to flower in the UK.

-An unusually large insect sitting in a jar of gravel
+An unusually large brown insect sitting in a glass jar filled with gravel

 Whilst on the subject of the rare and strange, NWT’s Wilder Communities Manager, Gemma Walker was sent a photo of a very odd looking insect sitting on a bed of gravel in a jam-jar!
 After confirming with colleagues, the insect was identified as a mole cricket.
 This is a relatively large insect of up to 4.5 cm long, but despite its size it is extremely elusive.
 Favouring ancient meadows and old orchards, the species has suffered serious decline since the mid- 20th century, with short-lived colonies in southern England appearing and disappearing from time to time.
 The mole cricket has large forelegs, modified for digging, and as its name suggests it spends most of its time underground, only venturing out of its burrow at night.
 An important detail concerning this insect’s discovery is that it was in a bag of gravel from Horsford gravel pit, making it only the second known record for Norfolk.
 The insect was released unharmed by its experience, but leaving us with more questions than answers.